Fordham University School of Law

 The LLM program in International Business and Trade Law prepares students to meet the challenges of an increasingly global economy by giving them the knowledge and training needed to handle the complex transnational transactions that define the current legal and business environment.
 Students choose courses from an evolving curriculum that reflects current global economic power players.

 The International Dispute Resolution program offers students the opportunity to explore in depth, from both a theoretical and a practical perspective, the various options for the adjudication of disputes, and especially to examine how they are played out in the international arena.
 Foreign students will develop an appreciation for the US common law system generally, and will learn some of the particular characteristics of the US litigation model.

 The International Law and Justice program offers students the opportunity to gain an advanced understanding of human rights protection and promotion on international, regional, and domestic levels.
 This degree is designed primarily for those who work or intend to pursue a career in the public sector, including high-level government attorneys and leaders in nongovernmental organizations and academics.

 The Graduate Professional Development Program (GPDP) was created to address the career planning and professional development needs of Fordham Law School’s LLM community.
-The GPDP sponsors a wide variety of programs for students, including programs on résumé writing, interviewing skills, and job-search strategies, as well as individualized counseling sessions.
-Alumni can take advantage of individual advising, as well as assistance with résumé and cover letter writing.
+The GPDP sponsors a wide variety of services for students and alumni, including assistance with résumé writing, interviewing skills, and job-search strategies, as well as individualized counseling sessions.
 We aim to provide the highest level of service to students, alumni, and employers alike.

 - Official transcript from each college, university, graduate school, and law school attended.
 LSAC’s International Transcript Authentication and Evaluation Service is optional.
-All transcripts must be accompanied by an explanation of the grading system in English.
+For international applicants, all transcripts must be accompanied by an explanation of the grading system in English.

 - A typed, 500-word personal statement describing your reasons for pursuing this graduate degree.